codeiiest-dev/Algorithms/src/String_Processing/String_Hashing/String_Hashing.md

 where *p* and *m* are some chosen, positive numbers. *p* is a prime approximately equal to the number of characters in the input alphabet and *m* is a large number.
 Here, it is m=10^9 + 9.

+*The number of possible characters is higher  and pattern length can be large.
+So the numeric values cannot be practically stored as an integer.
+Therefore, the numeric value is calculated using modular arithmetic to make sure that the hash values can be stored in an integer variable.*

 ## Implementation

     long long compute_hash(string  const& s)